2020 Summer Olympics Threat Assessment

-Today, the Cyber Threat Alliance (CTA) released the 2020 Summer Olympics Threat Assessment, our first event-specific threat report focused on cyber risks to this summer’s Tokyo Games.
+Today, the Cyber Threat Alliance (CTA) released the 2020 Summer Olympics Threat Assessment (updated April 2021), our first event-specific threat report focused on cyber risks to this summer’s Tokyo Games.
 This report was written by CTA’s Olympics Cybersecurity Working Group, which is comprised of representatives from Cisco Talos, Fortinet, NEC Corporation, NTT Security, Palo Alto Networks, and Radware.
 Other CTA members provided data, analysis, and review of the Threat Assessment.

 The two most concerning threats identified in the report are the possibilities of disruptive cyber attacks and disinformation campaigns conducted by nation-state actors from Russia, North Korea, or China.
 This assessment is based on historical cyber incidents affecting the Olympics and our understanding of these actors’ motivations and capabilities.
 We judge that current events, territorial disagreements, and historical tensions may further motivate them to conduct cyber operations that disrupt the Games and harm Japan’s reputation on the world stage.
 As is typical, we suspect that any nation-state actor will attempt to make public attribution of their attacks difficult to attribute using obfuscation and false flag techniques.